canyon289/canyon289.github.io/dev/content/DSGuide.md

 ## Berkeley Master in Data Science Program
-The Master Degree programs are some of the newest kids on the block in terms of Data Science accrediations.
+The Master Degree programs are some of the newest kids on the block in terms of Data Science accreditations.
 The allure is that they combine traditional education with newer data science topics.
 I enrolled in the Berkeley program because I felt that I would get a comprehensive education with access to experts in the field, along with the Berkeley accreditation.